 The show will be an unmissable evening paying homage to the Queen of Pop with a sensational cast and a stunning live band.

-It then gets to the ICC Wales in Newport (Celtic Manor) on Saturday 2nd May from 7:30m.
+The show is rescheduled at the ICC Wales in Newport (Celtic Manor) on Sunday 1st November from 7:30m.
 For more information and to get tickets, go here.
 ICC There are four ticket prices.

 Band A – £45 per person